lowRISC/ibex/doc/instruction_decode_execute.rst

     - ASIC synthesis has not yet been tested but is expected to consume 3-4x the area of the fast multiplier for ASIC.

   Fast Multi-Cycle Multiplier
-    This implementation is chosen by setting the ``MultiplierImplementation`` parameter to "fast".
+    This implementation is chosen by setting the ``RV32M`` parameter to "ibex_pkg::RV32MFast".
     The fast multi-cycle multiplier provides a reasonable trade-off between area and performance.
 It is the **first choice for ASIC synthesis**.

     - Completes multiply in 3-4 cycles using a MAC (multiply accumulate) which is capable of a 17-bit x 17-bit multiplication with a 34-bit accumulator.
     - A MUL instruction takes 3 cycles, MULH takes 4.